RobRendell/gTove/README.md

 * Support non-square grids (by stretching the map on the tabletop to make the grid square again).
 * Support hexagonal grids (without Fog of War yet)
 * Make some improvements to fallback relay-based peer-to-peer connections.
+* Show the "load scenario?" confirmation only if there are maps or minis on the tabletop.
+* Show a busy spinner while loading scenarios.

 ## Plans/TODO

+* Elastic band selection tool, to select multiple minis/templates at once?
 * Support Fog of War on hexagonal grids
     * Hexagonal fog of war shaders
     * Hexagonal fog of war mouse clicks/elastic drag